Branch Chief for Policy and Equity in the Office of Fair Lending Oversight, Federal Housing Finance Agency

 Leda Bloomfield is an immigrant from South Korea

 Fellowship awarded to support work towards an MA in Urban Planning at New York University (NYU)

 Leda calls herself one of Korea's lost children.
 Born in Korea, she was adopted by an American couple and grew up in a racially diverse community in Connecticut.
 She reflects on the triple bind of her growing up: foreigner in her home country, her adopted country and within her own family.
 Her keen desire to work in underserved communities is a product of her complex immigrant and minority identities.

-Leda is pursuing a master's degree in urban planning at NYU's Wagner School of Public Service.
-She is a member of the Executive Board of the Urban Planning student association.
-At the same time she works as a paralegal at a civil rights law firm, where she is a Spanish translator and helps to represent victims of housing discrimination.
+Leda made her way, however, to Barnard College where, with scholarships and part-time jobs, she graduated magna cum laude.
+Leda received a master's degree in urban planning with a focus on affordable housing finance at NYU's Wagner School of Public Service.
+She was awarded the Martin Dworkis Memorial Award for academic achievement, participation in school activities, and public service.
+While in school, she worked as a paralegal at a civil rights law firm, where she was a Spanish translator and helped to represent victims of housing discrimination.